sawickiap/D3d12info/README.md

 - Graphics driver version, fetched in a multitude of ways.
 - Basic information about the operating system, e.g. Windows version, system memory size.
 - Basic information fetched from Vulkan, focused on general GPU description and driver version.
-- On AMD GPUs: Information fetched using their AGS library, e.g. more detailed parameters of the hardware and the availability of custom extensions like `userMarkers`, `appRegistration`, `shaderClock`.
+- On AMD GPUs: Information fetched using their AGS library and device_info library, e.g. more detailed parameters of the hardware and the availability of custom extensions like `userMarkers`, `appRegistration`, `shaderClock`.
 - On Nvidia GPUs: Information fetched using their NVAPI library, e.g. more detailed parameters of the hardware and the availability of custom extensions like `NVAPI_D3D12_RAYTRACING_CAPS_TYPE_THREAD_REORDERING`, `*OPACITY_MICROMAP`, `*DISPLACEMENT_MICROMAP`.
 - On Intel GPUs: Information fetched from their GPU Detect library, e.g. more detailed parameters of the hardware.